tony-redekop/embedded-rust-stm32/demos/semihosting-demo/README.md

 # semihosting-demo

-Minimal "hello world" demo using semihosting to communicate with the host computer during a debug session
+Minimal "hello world" demo using semihosting for communication between the embedded target and the host during a debug session

 ## Background

 ### What is semihosting?

 Semihosting is a technique that allows embedded devices to communicate with the with host computer (e.g. print debug information to the host console).
 This technique requires the establishment of an active debugging session — code running on the embedded target (e.g. the microcontroller) communicates with the host or development machine through a hardware debugger (e.g. ST-Link).
-There is some overhead introduced to implement semihosting and it is not the best for time-critical tasks, thus it is mainly used for development and is usually disabled in production code. [^1][^2]
+There is some overhead introduced to implement semihosting and it is not the best for time-critical tasks, thus it is mainly used for development and is usually disabled in production code. [^1]

-## Required hardware set-up
+## Hardware Setup

 ```
 Dev machine (host): Lenovo T480 running Arch Linux